laserpants/playground/blog/number_representation_part_1.md

 ### The basis representation theorem

-The fact that every natural number is uniquely identified in the way we have just described, is established by a result in number theory, known as the *basis representation theorem*.
+The fact that every natural number is uniquely identified in the way we have just described, is established by a result in number theory known as the *basis representation theorem*.
 To prove this theorem, we first need the following lemma.